 These are high-performance, low-power Microchip 8-bit AVR RISC-based microcontrollers.
 It comes with 8KB ISP flash memory, 512B EEPROM, 512-Byte SRAM, 6 general-purpose I/O lines, 32 general purpose working registers, one 8-bit timer/counter with compare modes, one 8-bit high-speed timer/counter, USI, internal and external Interrupts, 4-channel 10-bit A/D converter, programmable watchdog timer with internal oscillator, three software selectable power saving modes, plus debug wire for on-chip debugging.
 The device operates at a voltage range of 2.7-5.5 volts and achieves a throughput of 20 MIPS at 20 MH.
 Meanwhile, the device can achieve throughputs approaching 1 MIPS per MHz, by executing powerful instructions in a single clock cycle.
 This ensures excellent balancing power consumption and processing speed.

-The programming of the LilyTiny board made quite simpler because a USB cable used instead of an AVR programmer.
-The ATTiny85designed as an AVR microcontroller just like the ATmega328 that equips Arduino boards.
+The programming of the LilyTiny board was made quite simpler because a USB cable was used instead of an AVR programmer.
+It the ATTiny85designed as an AVR microcontroller just like the ATmega328 that equips Arduino boards.
 It is capable of executing the programs created with the Arduino IDE with some restrictions.